New Year's Resolution: Read the Whole Bible... in Two Weeks

 Get a notebook and write down questions or insights.
 Don't get bogged down in answering questions right now.
 Just jot them down and come back to them later.
 The goal is to get through reading the Bible to get a big picture, not have an in-depth study at this point.

 Don't stop here.
 Once you have finished reading the Bible in 2 weeks, don't stop!
-(It's not like you have reached your yearly quota of reading the Bible in 2018).
+(It's not like you have reached your yearly quota of reading the Bible).
 Study a book of the Bible in depth, answer the questions that you wrote down, or pick another Bible reading plan that will take you through the Bible again at a much SLOWER pace.
 (See resources below).
 And if you don't make it in 2 weeks, I would encourage you to keep going as fast as you can until you finish.
 This will help keep the flow of your reading and what you are learning.